DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Jeanne!"

 "Eh?
-Kay, what's all of sudden?
+Kai, what's all of sudden?
 Calling my name in public like that...
 Could it be...
 Can I expect something then?"

 Despite starting to float, she said with a smile on her face.
 Not even understanding what's going on.
-Before Kay's own eyes his childhood friend started was sucked into the sky.
+Before Kai's own eyes his childhood friend started was sucked into the sky.

 "Jeanne, take my...!" - he desperately extended his hand in the middle of storm.

-And at the same time, Kay lost his consciousness.
+And at the same time, Kai lost his consciousness.

 Activating **World Reincarnation**